raspberrypilearning/astro-pi-guide/sensors/humidity.md

       ap.set_pixels(pixels)
   ```

-**Note: Please note that it is possible to get a value higher than 100 from the humidity sensor.**
+**Please note that it is possible to get a value higher than 100 from the humidity sensor.**